 Cervical Cancer Screenings Can Reduce Risk of Cancer

-However, it’s important to note that medical advances have allowed for progress in the diagnosis and treatment of cervical cancer.
+According to the American Cancer Society, approximately 14,100 new cases of invasive cervical cancer will be diagnosed, and 4,280 women will die from cervical cancer.
+However, cervical cancer is preventable with regular screening tests and the HPV vaccine.
+It’s important to note that medical advances have allowed progress in diagnosing and treating cervical cancer.
 While it used to be one of the most common causes of cancer death for American women, the incidence of death has significantly declined.

-- The Pap test (or Pap smear).
+- The pap test (or pap smear).
 This screening looks for precancers.
-Women should begin getting Pap smears when they’re 21.
+Women should begin getting pap smears when they’re 21.

 - The human papillomavirus (HPV) test looks for the virus that can cause these cell changes.